 Building the right team is crucial to your business' success.
 Be selective about who you hire, fire and partner with.
 Make sure your suppliers understand the values of your company and share them too.

 Developing your team is also important.
 Think about the behaviours and attitudes you value and reward employees who demonstrate them consistently.
 At the end of the day, a service-based company relies greatly on its staff.
 People book tours and activities with you not because of your product, but because of the people delivering those products.

 Sometimes, it's just a matter of falling off a customer's radar.
 Keeping in touch with them is a great way to remind them about your services.
 It could be as simple as sending them an email once a month, updating them about the different products you offer, or telling them about the new and exciting things your destination now boasts.
 You could even include a "limited time only" discount code to entice old customers back to booking a tour or activity with you.

 Any other tips on how to stop businesses from losing customers?
 Let us know in the comments below!

 To build a relationship with your customers, you first need to understand them.
-Download our free ebook and learn about key global trends in 2016.
+Download our free ebook and learn about key global trends from 2018.

 Having graduated from the UK, Nicole travelled around Europe before joining TrekkSoft's marketing team.
 She is now based in KL and regularly blogs about her travels at Next Train Out.